nofa8/nofa8/README.md

 ### 🎮 What I'm Playing (with):

-> 🧪 Experimenting, coding, and occasionally breaking things — all in the name of learning.
+> 🧪 Experimenting, coding, reading, and occasionally nothing — all in the name of learning in a healthy way.

 * 🔗 **Current Mission**: Fusing **Large Language Models** with **Hyperledger** for smarter, decentralized systems
 * 💡 **Tinkering Around**: